-Our plan was for Doug and me to spend 3 weeks in Spain starting in Barcelona and ending in Madrid.
-We would meet up with his brother who had designed the sets and costumes for a production of La Boheme at the Teatro Real Opera House across from the Palace.
-The kids were still in school, and couldn’t take off that long.
-They would meet us in Madrid to spend a week with us before going home.
+Our plan was for Doug and me to spend our time there starting in Barcelona and ending in Madrid.
+Part of the reason we decided on Spain was because we were going to meet up with his brother who had designed the sets and costumes for a production of La Boheme at the Teatro Real Opera House across from the Palace.
+The plan was for the kids to meet us in Madrid so we could all spend the week there and go to the opera.
 At the time, my daughter was 18 and my son was 16.
 They stayed at home by themselves with an uncle checking up on them.
 He also drove them to the airport.
 I was worried out of my gourd, but they made it to LAX, changed planes at Heathrow, landed in Madrid and took a cab to the hotel.

 To add to my anxiety, Doug and I were on a train when the kids arrived that didn’t arrive in Madrid until the next morning.
 Doug’s brother, who they had never met, was staying at the same hotel and would be available if they needed anything.
-But, I didn’t have to worry.
-As I sat sweating with nervousness, they were out having a ball and had things well in hand on their own.
+It turned out, I didn’t have to worry.
+As I sat sweating like a pig, they were out having a ball and had things well in hand on their own.

 The kids wanted to spend a day just with me so they took me to the lake at El Retiro park that they’d already scouted out near the Prado Museum.
 We rented a boat and had a relaxing time floating on the lake observing the splendor and festive atmosphere of the park.
 During our time in Spain, my son and daughter developed a deeper bond that they still have to this day.
 Oh, and Spain has a very low drinking age that my kids happily took advantage of.
 Teens will be teens.